seanrioux/user-story-examples/rideshare.md

 ## Hail a rideshare

 Epic
-{: .ml-0 .label .label-purple }
+{: .ml-0 .mb-0 .label .label-purple }

-_As a commuter, I want to hail a rideshare, so that I can commute to work_
+As a commuter, I want to hail a rideshare, so that I can commute to work

 ## Authorize my location

 Story
-{: .ml-0 .label .label-green }
+{: .ml-0 .mb-0 .label .label-green }

-_As a commuter, I want to authorize my location, so that I can get picked up nearby_ {: .fs-4 }
+As a commuter, I want to authorize my location, so that I can get picked up nearby {: .fs-4 }

 ```